official-inquiries/climate-action-us-senate-2014/pages/witnesses-ruckelshaus.md

 costs of compliance, economic and social, should they be implemented.
 The motivation to emphasize and perhaps to exaggerate those costs, is natural.

-It is also my experience that when such regulations become final after hearings and extensive comment n tin-out. the motivation of those affected focus on driving down the costs of compliance through new technologies and other means
+It is also my experience that when such regulations become final after hearings and extensive comment, the motivation of those affected focus on driving down the costs of compliance through new technologies and other means.

 I cannot recall any situation in my tenures when predictions of catastrophic costs as a result of a regulation ever materialized.

 Senator Jeff Sessions:

-1. What do you think should be the role of unclear potter in America’s generating mix?
+1. What do you think should be the role of nuclear power in America’s generating mix?

 Nuclear power with its improvement in safely and reduction in costs should play an important role in developing an American Energy policy for the future.